Push–pull train: Israel

 In 1996, Israel Railways began running GEC–Alsthom push–pull coaches.
 Since then, it has also acquired push–pull coaches from Bombardier and Siemens.
 As of 2016, the bulk of Israel Railways' passenger operations use push–pull coaches.
 All of them have one locomotive at one end and a control car at the other end.

 Australia

 The New South Wales XPT long-distance passenger trains used by NSW TrainLink operate in a push–pull operation.
 In the past V/Line operated P class push–pulls on interurban services to Bacchus Marsh and Wyndham Vale until 2017.
-South Australian Railways' 2000 class DMUs could be found with at least one motor car and one cab car in a push–pull configuration until their withdrawal in 2016.
+The 2000 class DMUs operated by the South Australian State Transport Authority could be found with at least one motor car and one cab car in a push–pull configuration until their withdrawal in mid-2015.